Marian University College of Osteopathic Medicine

 - Supplemental application fee: $100, non-refundable

-Prospective students also receive information about the curriculum, admission procedures, financial aid resources, research opportunities and clinical rotation sites affiliated with MU-COM.
-Applicants also receive a tour of the medical school building.
+Applicants will receive information about the curriculum, admission procedures, financial aid resources, research opportunities, and clinical rotation sites affiliated with MU-COM.
+Applicants also be given a tour of the medical school building by a current MU-COM student.

 - Biology/Zoology, 8 semester hours with lab